DCAA Compliant Timekeeping Checklist

-Timekeeping continues to be a hot item for government contract regulators including DCAA Compliance.
+Timekeeping continues to be a hot item for government contractors including DCAA Compliance.
 Adequate timekeeping practices are crucial to successfully securing or maintaining a government contract accounting system.
-Often deficient timekeeping is the reason for failing a DCAA audits.
+Often deficient timekeeping is the reason for failing a DCAA (defense contract audit agency) audits.

 The timekeeping system or procedures must be documented in a timekeeping policy or procedure provided to all employees.

-All of the key elements of an adequate time keeping system must be addressed.
+All of the key elements of an adequate timekeeping and compliant accounting system must be addressed.

 Every employee must record their time daily.